ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 # CLI Usage

 Although this chapter primarily targets users, developers will likely find it helpful as well.
-The purpose of this document is twofold; first, to familiarize you with the built-in features of the OpenTAP CLI, and get started installing plugins.
-Second, to introduce you to useful tools in constructing and managing test plans.
+The purpose of this document is twofold:
+1. to familiarize you with the built-in features of the OpenTAP CLI, and get started installing plugins.
+2. to introduce you to useful tools in constructing and managing test plans.

 Since a large chunk of the value of OpenTAP as a platform comes from its extensibility through plugins, the application itself only ships with a few essential components: